 For our 61st year of Tall Ships celebrations, we returned to the Baltic Sea for the Tall Ships Races 2017.

-The five host ports are highly experienced and boast a total of 11 Tall Ships Races and Regattas between them.
-As you might expect, they’re eager to welcome the international fleet back to their shores, and put on a spectacular show visitors and crew alike.
+The five host ports were highly experienced and boasted a total of 11 Tall Ships Races and Regattas between them.
+As you might expect, they were eager to welcome the international fleet back to their shores, and put on a spectacular show visitors and crew alike.

 Halmstad is located in the middle of Scandinavia’s most expansive region.
 This cultured city offers a variety of arts and entertainment, a charming centre, and a strong track record of arranging popular events.